aembke/fred.rs/README.md

 The client will automatically update these values in place as sentinel nodes change whenever connections to the primary Redis server close.
 Callers can inspect these changes with the `client_config` function on any `RedisClient` that uses the sentinel interface.

-Note: Sentinel connections will use the same authentication and TLS configuration options as the connections to the Redis servers.
+Note: Sentinel connections will use the same TLS configuration options as the connections to the Redis servers.
+By default connections will also use the same authentication credentials as well unless the `sentinel-auth` feature is enabled.

 Callers can also use the `sentinel-client` feature to communicate directly with Sentinel nodes.